 Please find a link below to the guide for Support Staff bringing clients to our Beautiful Sounds sessions.

 We can also come to you as we regularly work in day centres and residential homes!

 For more information on any of this work please contact Coda.

-The Elderly, Care Home Work and Dementia Notes
+The Elderly, Care Home Work, The Ambassador Players and Dementia Notes